 The participant is responsible for his or her own safety.

-Trip Leader Presentation by Charlie Duffy
+Trip Leader Presentation

 Charlie Duffy's Trip Leader Presentation has a wealth of information for paddlers who are new to trip leading and would like to coordinate a CCA trip.
 We use it to familiarize new trip coordinators with running a safe river trip.

 Novice - A beginning paddler who is proficient in flat water, knows basic strokes and can maneuver the boat in Class 1-2 moving water.